-- The full scope of HR processes: Talent management is about a set of HR processes that are integrated with each other.
+- The full scope of HR processes: Talent management is about a set of HR processes that integrate with each other.
 This means that talent management activities are larger than the sum of the individual parts.
 This also means that a talent management strategy is required to capitalize on its full potential.
 More about this later.

 - Attract, develop, motivate and retain: This is not a comprehensive list.
 Talent management touches on all key HR areas, from hiring to employee onboarding and from performance management to retention.

 - High-performing employees: The purpose of talent management is to increase performance.
 It aims to motivate, engage, and retain employees to make them perform better.
-This is why talent management is important.
+This is why the importance of talent management is so signigicant.
 When it’s done right, companies can build a sustainable competitive advantage and outperform their competition through an integrated system of talent management practices that are hard to copy and/or imitate.

 In other words, talent management is a process aimed at driving performance through integrated people management practices.
 As such, it’s one of the key functions of Human Resources.

-I mentioned before that, when done right, the whole will be greater than the sum of the parts.
+As we’ve mentioned already, when done right, the whole will be greater than the sum of the parts.
 To achieve this, a talent management strategy is key.

-In order to create a talent management strategy, you need to answer the following five questions:
+In order to define your talent management objectives and create a strategy, you need to answer the following five questions:

 - What are the aspirations of the organization and what are the goals that enable us to measure progress?